What Actually Happens During A Stroke?

 What Actually Happens During A Stroke? | Capitol Physical Therapy | Washington DC Physical Therapists

-Have you or a loved one recently suffered a stroke?
+Have you or a loved one recently had a stroke?

 You’re certainly not alone.

-Physical therapy after a stroke is an essential part of this rehabilitation process.
+Physical therapy after a stroke is an essential part of this rehabilitation process, which may include neuromuscular rehabilitation.

-Today, we take a closer look at strokes – particularly, what’s actually happening when you experience one.
+Today, we take a closer look at strokes and particularly, what’s actually happening when you experience one.

 Let’s get started.